 Solutions to Business Disputes

-When business owners find themselves threatened with any of these disputes, if direct resolution isn’t possible, resolution can be found through one of three avenues: mediation; arbitration; or litigation.
+When business owners find themselves threatened with any of these disputes, if a direct resolution is not possible, resolution can be found through one of three avenues: mediation; arbitration; or litigation.

 - Mediation: Mediation is when an impartial third party assists the parties in an effort to either reconcile their differences or convince them to adjust or settle their dispute.
 The mediator doesn’t decide anything and can’t order the parties to do anything.
 Instead, their role is simply to facilitate communication between the parties to reach a reasonable, mutually beneficial decision.
 There are several advantages to mediation: matters are typically kept confidential; costs are usually lower than arbitration or litigation; and the chances of salvaging the parties’ relationship may be greater.